- Their inherent personality that drives their preferred behaviors.

 However, the people who make it to the top also realize that different situations call for different styles of behavior.
 Not all situations will call for your most natural work style.
 Therefore your most natural work style won’t produce results in all situations.

-Being directive in a brainstorming session doesn’t generate the same result as being participate.
+Being directive in a brainstorming session doesn’t generate the same result as being participative.
 Being participative when a deadline is looming doesn’t offer the best opportunity for meeting the deadline.
 A project manager needs to manage budgets, timelines, and checklists – all are bureaucratic tasks.
 However, he also has to manage change, which is fraught with human dynamics that require compassion, interest in others’ opinions and influence.

 Managers who are authentic about who they are can, and should, flex their behavior to meet the demands of the situation so that the right results are produced.
 If you are a horrible listener, you have to learn to be a good listener when the alternative won’t produce the right results.
 If you are a subdued and quiet manager, speaking up once in a while with authority and resilience may be the order of the day – if it is going to get you a better result than staying quiet.